 The beauty of the Ace character is that it is so one-dimensional.
 And loving it!
 Ace is a principled, fun-loving, almost surreal personality, who knows his strengths and likes himself.
 Writers Jack Bernstein, Shadyac and Carrey don’t try to imbue this guy with any conflict; they keep it straight ahead Just For Laughs, in sudden left-turns, like the woman who kneels before him so quickly and vigorously that he must grab the roof beam for support, like catching a bullet in his teeth, or escaping an encounter with a man-eating shark with his clothes shredded and his hairstyle intact.

 Carrey’s later characters (THE CABLE GUY, ME, MYSELF AND IRENE, LIAR LIAR) would be warring with themselves to be better persons; there was an outside factor tempering the simplicity of the character.
 Even the supposedly simplistic character in DUMB AND DUMBER was trying to better himself against the demons of his ignorance.
 And THE TRUMAN SHOW insidiously sailed these aspects into dark territory brilliantly.

-That’s why Ace is such an enjoyable character – rarely do we see someone so at peace with themselves, so socially inept and politically incorrect, yet never apologizing or aiming at some censor’s stupid idea of “redemption.”
+That’s why Ace is such an enjoyable character – rarely do we see someone so at peace with themselves, so socially inept and politically incorrect, yet never apologizing or aiming at some censor’s juvenile idea of “redemption.”